What Is Malware?

 This allows for large-scale criminal actions and due to the fact that botnets are all under the control of a remote attacker, all the computers that have been infected are able to get updates and change their behavior automatically.

-The first way is to send a link through email or text message to someone, and once that link is clicked, a crypto mining script is downloaded.
-It then runs in the background and mines crypto for the attacker using your CPU or GPU and sends it back to the attacker’s address which they control.
+• The first way is to send a link through email or text message to someone, and once that link is clicked, a crypto mining script is downloaded.
+It then runs in the background and mines crypto for the attacker using your computer and sends it back to the attacker.

 Malvertising